aidsrentfree/aidsrentfree.github.io/docs/module-repository.md

 [by Anon](https://arch.b4k.co/vg/thread/346210503/#346211398)

 *I used my 10 Opus accounts to train modules corresponding to different literotica categories.
 I managed to match up the names in the end.
 Here's a module for each (useful) Literotica category, trained on the top rated stories from those categories.*

+Just in case you don't know, that means that this is a collection of modules trained on the following categories:

+- Anal
+- BDSM
+- Celeb
+- Coupling
+- Erotic Horror
+- Erotic Novels
+- Erotic Scifi-Fantasy
+- Fetish
+- First Time
+- Gay
+- Group Sex
+- Interracial
+- Lesbian
+- Masturbation
+- Mature
+- Mind Control
+- Non-Consensual
+- Non-Human
+- Romance
+- Taboo
+- TG
+- Voyeurism
+- (Unfaithful) Wives

 ### [Netorare](https://files.catbox.moe/c15sly.module)